xiv-gear-planner/gear-planner/README.md

 ## Help Wanted

 We are still looking for people to write simulations for the following jobs:
-- Melee: DRG
 - Phys Ranged: BRD, MCH
-- Casters: BLM, SMN, RDM, PCT
+- Casters: SMN, RDM, PCT

 ## User Guides